NL33/electron-git/z-plans/znext.md

 *Sending Docs to Discourse*

--set up database
+# set up database

+done.

--when sending a doc, update database entry with doc info (docId (birthtime), filename, discourse topic id, discourse postid) have project page on discourse, based on tags
+# when sending a doc, update database entry with doc info (docId (birthtime), filename, discourse topic id, discourse postid)

+--make sure can search by birthdime of file (fileId) --check database for birthtime of the file.
+If not there, add new entry --if there, update last sent value
+--later, can compare last sent value to update value. and only send if last modified value is later than last sent.

+# have project page on discourse, based on tags
--comment system
+# comment system
--authentication
+# authentication
--private posts (later)
+# private posts (later)

 *Additional Nav elements to desktop app*
 -button to minimize all windows